pknichols/chondria_occupancy/README.md

 ### Nichols P.K.
 ### Updated 2026

+> [!IMPORTANT]
+> **Preliminary data analysis tool, subject to ongoing development.
+Results should be interpreted with appropriate caution and validated with statistical rigor.**

 This R Markdown file imports and processes qPCR data generated on a Bio Molecular Systems MIC for single species site-occupancy detection modeling as similarly performed for tracking the nuisance alga, *Chondria tumulosa* (Nichols et al. 2025a, Nichols & Marko 2025) and non-indigenous *Acanthophora spicifera* (Nichols et al. 2025b).

 The following files are required: